 Just Not Said: Isn't Harvard Law School supposed to be a very liberal place?

 Warren: Well, they like to think so.
 But you can just tell that all those nice white people would be more comfortable if I'd just stayed on the reservation.
 Let's face it, they're just afraid of me.

 Just Not Said: Really?

-Warren: Just the other day I was alone in a room with Professor Charles Ogletree, and I took a step towards him, and he just fell on the floor screaming, "Please don't scalp me!
+Warren: Just the other day I was alone in a room with Professor Dershowitz, and I took a step towards him, and he just fell on the floor screaming, "Please don't scalp me!
 Please don't scalp me!"
 I assured him I had no such intention.
 When he got up he actually seemed pretty embarrassed, but for a moment there, you could really see the terror in his eyes.

 Just Not Said: But you don't come across like a threatening sort.

 Warren: Believe me, that doesn't stop those law school types from getting real jumpy around me.
 And now the Scott Brown campaign is making it sound as if I'm not even a genuine Indian.
 After all I've been through.
 It's very disheartening.